-Here I am, sitting in my basement nook, back in Roselle NJ, writing about my fears.
+Here I am writing about my fears.
 If you follow me on Facebook then you know that yesterday was my flight back from Los Angeles CA. I’ll talk about that trip another time.

 What stood out to me was that yesterday was the only time, in months if not years, where I was forced to live in the present.
 You see I’m always thinking about the future, even when I should be thinking about the “right this second” moments.
 I’m always 10 steps ahead, with my thoughts and many times with my actions.